 - EATING, DRINKING: Masks are not required when actively eating or drinking. - TEACHING: Instructors may remove masks when teaching behind plexiglass barriers as long as they can maintain physical distance of at least six feet from students.
-Specific course-related exemptions to this policy \(\bar{l}\) including for-credit drama, dance, and instrumental music activities \(\bar{l}\) will be handled by the schools, in consultation with the Provost\(\bar{s}\) Office. - AMERICANS WITH DISABILITIES ACT (ADA) ACCOMMODATIONS: Some members of the University community may have pre-existing conditions that preclude them from wearing a mask; the relevant UVA office will evaluate requests for accommodation to determine whether there is a qualifying disability-related condition under ADA and a reasonable accommodation.
+Specific course-related exemptions to this policy will be handled by the schools, in consultation with the Provostus Office. - AMERICANS WITH DISABILITIES ACT (ADA) ACCOMMODATIONS: Some members of the University community may have pre-existing conditions that preclude them from wearing a mask; the relevant UVA office will evaluate requests for accommodation to determine whether there is a qualifying disability-related condition under ADA and a reasonable accommodation.
 Students with qualifying disability-related conditions can contact the Student Disability Access Center (SDAC) to seek accommodations related to masking requirements.
-Employees with qualifying disability-related conditions can seek accommodations related to masking requirements by following the Procedures for Employees with Disabilities to Request Workplace Accommodations. - D. Events and Gatherings: To reduce the risk of the potential spread of COVID-19, gatherings and events should be conducted outdoors if possible, and individuals should follow CDC guidelines for safe in-person gatherings and events. - E. Visitors to the University: Visitors are allowed on Grounds and must comply with the face mask requirements listed above.
+Employees with qualifying disability-related conditions can seek accommodations related to masking requirements by following the Procedures for Employees with Disabilities to Request Workplace Accommodations.

+D. Events and Gatherings: To reduce the risk of the potential spread of COVID-19, gatherings and events should be conducted outdoors if possible, and individuals should follow CDC quidelines for safe in-person gatherings and events.